pswpswpsw/nif/README.md

 # NIF: mesh-agnostic dimensionality reduction

 NIF is a mesh-agnostic dimensionality reduction paradigm for parametric spatial temporal fields.
 For decades, dimensionality reduction (e.g., proper orthogonal decomposition, convolutional autoencoders) has been the very first step in reduced-order modeling of any large-scale spatial-temporal dynamics.
 Unfortunately, these frameworks are either not extendable to realistic industry scenario, e.g., adaptive mesh refinement, or cannot preceed nonlinear operations without resorting to lossy interpolation on a uniform grid.
+Details can be found in our [paper](https://arxiv.org/pdf/2204.03216.pdf)

 NIF is built on top of Keras.